elastic/elasticsearch/CONTRIBUTING.md

 overwhelming the system or filling up their disks with logs, so it is important to limit the volume of messages logged at this level.
-On the other hand, these messages must still provide enough detail to diagnose the sorts of problems that Elasticsearch might encounter.
+On the other hand, these messages must still provide enough detail to diagnose the sorts of problems that you expect Elasticsearch to encounter.
 In some cases it works well to collect information over a period of time and then log a complete summary, rather than recording every step of a process in its own message.

 It's possible that the reader of `DEBUG` logs is also reading the code, but that is less likely than for `TRACE` logs.
 You should strive to avoid